MarkusJais/rust-collection-examples/README.md

 # rust-collection-examples

 Collection of examples on how to use different types of collections with Rust.
-Uses std library and other open source collection libraries
+Uses std library and other open source collection libraries.

 ## Rust versions necessary for this to work